5 Marvel Stories Set in Japan

-Look back at some classic adventures set in the Land of the Rising Sun!
+Look back at some classic adventures in the Land of the Rising Sun!

-CABLE #2—due out June 28—finds our hero traveling back in time to feudal Japan in pursuit of a mysterious adversary!
-Marvel heroes have a long history of traveling to Asia’s island nation, so take a look back at five other stories set in the land of the rising sun.
+Marvel heroes have a long history of traveling to Asia’s island nation, so take a look back at five stories set in the land of the rising sun.

 Wolverine stories could easily dominate any list of the best comics set in Japan, so let’s start with the “best there is”—the original WOLVERINE #1-4, by Chris Claremont and Frank Miller.
 One of Marvel’s first limited series redefined the character as he traveled to Japan to find his long-lost love, Mariko Yashida.
 Shingen, her crimelord father, forced her to marry one of his stooges, which did not set well with Logan.
 Miller and colorist Glynis Oliver provide ninja fights amidst the neon lights of Tokyo, making this not only the must-read Wolverine tale, but also one of the quintessential works within comics as a whole.